 Highlight: The Old Quarter, French colonial architecture, lakes and street food.

 Why visit: Hanoi captures Vietnam’s soul with its blend of tradition and modernity.
 Stroll through narrow alleys filled with cafes, temples, and local life.
+For a truly immersive experience, join a Guided Food Tour with Train Street Visit to taste Hanoi’s iconic street dishes while wandering the vibrant lanes of the Old Quarter.
 Don’t miss pho for breakfast or egg coffee by Hoan Kiem Lake.

 Your complete guide to Hanoi’s must-see spots and flavors.